Lathe / OpenDRO : Know where to go

 Arduino Uno to get me 3 or 4 axes.
 Using the standard CNC axis terminology, the

-axis (as it moves to/from the spindle), and
+carriage feed will be the Z axis (as it moves to/from the spindle), and

-employing the standard “left hand rule”, X
+employing the standard “left hand rule”, X is the cross slide feed.
+A

 tachometer would be trivial to add, and I figure I have some spare scales that